SharpSync/docs/datasources/odoo/readme.md

 <em>This document is a work in progress</em>

+## Limitations at the time of writing

+SharpSync supports
+* Odoo version 17
+* Odoo version 16 (in progress)
+Should you require access to a different version please make contact with us at [SharpSync](https://sharpsync.net/about/)

 Odoo is an open source ERP available in a selfhosted or cloud hosted option.
 Please also see [https://www.odoo.com/](https://www.odoo.com) and [hosting options](markdown/hosting-options.md)

 To configure an Odoo intance you need 4 things